acryldata/datahub-actions/datahub-actions/README.md

 ## Running an Action

-To run a new action, just use the datahub-actions CLI to start an actions listener.
+To run a new Action, just use the `actions` CLI command

 ```
 datahub actions -c <config.yml>
 ```

-If successful, you'll see a message like the following in the CLI output:
+Once the Action is running, you will see

 ```
 Action Pipeline with name '<action-pipeline-name>' is now running.